ddonche/voltaire/README.md

 ## Examples

-Here is an implementation of the acts_as_votable gem, which allows users to upvote or downvote blog posts.
-In the blog_controller.rb file, we pass in our method where we want Voltaire to go to town:
+Here is an implementation of the [acts_as_votable](https://github.com/ryanto/acts_as_votable) gem, which allows users to upvote or downvote blog posts.
+In the blog_controller.rb file, we pass in our method where we want Voltaire to go to town.
+In the example below, when a user upvotes a blog post, the user who created the blog post will have their reputation increase by 1.
+Same for downvote.

+In _blogs_controller.rb_:

 ```ruby
   def upvote